 If you want more traffic to a given landing page, make sure the content is well-written and focused.
 So if you want a page to rank for Samsung laptops, only talk about Samsung laptops on that page.
 Also try to get more keyword rich links to those pages.
 So in this example, try to get links that use Samsung laptops in the anchor text.

 To look at these numbers in Google Analytics right now, check out this Google dashboard I made.
 Click the link, and select the GA profile you want to use.
 You’ll then see the metrics we’ve talked about, using your site’s data.
 They’ll be presented in a dashboard, so you’ll see a collection of tables and charts.
-To drill down on a given data set, and click the header and go through to a fuller report.
+To drill down on a given data set, and click the header and go through to a full report.

 In the dashboard I’ve also included some referrer data.
 This let’s you see the other sites that are driving traffic to yours and the impact of various factors.
 For example, if you’re running a social media campaign, you’d expect to see more referral traffic from the social networks you used, like Facebook or Twitter.
 Similarly, if you got a link from a very popular site, you’d expect that link to drive lots of traffic.
 The referral section is how you monitor this.

-But this dashboard is just designed to get you started.
+This dashboard is just designed to get you started.
 As always with Google Analytics, explore the data for your own site and see what insights you can extract.
 Don’t be afraid to play around.
 Google Analytics offers a treasure trove of information, so go explore!

 Free Trial of Wordtracker's Keywords Tool